mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-As you will see later on, our app will only care about protocols and not specific
+As you will see later, our app will only use protocols.
+Not implementations.
+This
-implementations.
-This makes it super easy to switch out which implementations the
+makes it super easy to switch out the implementations used by the app.
-app should use.
 Stay tuned.

 # Step 3 - Define the domain logic

-Since we have a static API with no client or user authorization or authentication,
+Since we have a static API with no authorization or authentication, we don't have
-we don't have to start with this.
+to start with setting this up.
 Instead, we can describe how to fetch movies.

 Add a `Services` sub folder to `Domain` and add this file: